-(2) An amended revolving line of credit of up to a maximum amount of the lesser of (a) \$40 million, or (b) the sum of (i) 80% of the net amount of SWC's and TCA's eligible accounts receivable (as defined in the Loan Agreement), plus (ii) the lesser of (A) \$12 million or (B) 60% of SWC's and TCA's eligible inventory (as defined in the Loan Agreement), which line of credit will be available until November 30, 2012 for working capital needs.
+(2) A revolving line of credit of up to a maximum amount of the lesser of (a) \$40 million, or (b) the sum of (i) 80% of the net amount of SWC's and TCA's eligible accounts receivable (as defined in the Loan Agreement), plus (ii) the lesser of (A) \$12 million or (B) 60% of SWC's and TCA's eligible inventory (as defined in the Loan Agreement), which line of credit will be available until November 30, 2012 for working capital needs.
 The amended revolving line of credit bears interest at LIBOR or a variable rate equal to prime, at our election.
+There was \$19.1 million outstanding as of January 31, 2008 bearing an interest rate of 6.00% per annum.

-(3) A forty nine month, \$7.8 million term loan, which bears interest at a rate of 6.23% per annum.
+(3) A 49-month, \$7.8 million term loan, bearing interest at a rate of 6.23% per annum, of which \$7.7 million was outstanding as of January 31, 2008.
 The monthly payment is \$178,647, with the final payment due January 30, 2012.

-(4) An eighty five month, \$5.5 million term loan, which bears interest at a rate of 6.85% per annum.
-The monthly payment is \$45,527 through December 30, 2014, with a balloon payment due on January 30, 2015 of \$3,975,611.
+(4) An 85-month, \$5.5 million term loan, which bears interest at a rate of 6.85% per annum, of which \$5.5 million was outstanding as of January 31, 2008.
+The monthly payment is \$45,527 through December 30, 2014, with a \$3,975,611 balloon payment due on January 30, 2015.

-As security for the credit facility, the Lender has a first priority lien on all of our personal property and real estate assets, including intangible assets constituting intellectual property (including, without limitation, the "Smith & Wesson" trade name).
+As security for the credit facility, the Lender has a first priority lien on all of our personal property and real estate assets, including intangible assets constituting intellectual property, such as the "Smith & Wesson" trade name.

-We may prepay in whole or in part any of the Loans that have interest rates determined by reference to the prime rate, with interest accrued to the date of the prepayment on the amount prepaid, without any penalty or premium.
+We may prepay in whole or in part any of the loans that have interest rates determined by reference to the prime rate, with interest accrued to the date of the prepayment on the amount prepaid, without any penalty or premium.
 Loans with a fixed rate of interest determined by reference to the LIBOR interest rate may be prepaid provided that we reimburse the Lender for any costs associated with (i) our making payments on dates other than those specified in the Loan Agreement, or (ii) our borrowing or converting a LIBOR Loan on a date other than the borrowing or conversion dates specified in the Loan Agreement.
 If the acquisition line of credit is prepaid, we must pay a prepayment penalty equal to the greater of 2% of the principal balance being prepaid, subject to certain exceptions.

-The Loan Agreement contains various covenants, including certain financial covenants.
+The Loan Agreement contains various covenants, including certain financial covenants, all of which were met as of January 31, 2008.